lifaon74/observables/README.md

 ### API ###

-Every methods and attributes are commented on the source files, in case you require more details.
+Every method and attribute are commented on the source files, in case you require more details.

 #### Observable